-This year I started my basil from seed and this past month the heat, sun and rain have done wonders to my wee basil seeds.
+I start my basil from seed in late May or early June.
+Then the heat, sun and rain do wonders to my wee basil seeds.

-I can’t wait to use this amazing aromatic herb that not only transforms a simple tomato sauce into Mediterranean nirvana but gives you a great dose of healthy antioxidants.
+Every year I can hardly wait to use this amazing aromatic herb that not only transforms a simple tomato sauce into Mediterranean nirvana, but gives you a great dose of healthy antioxidants.

 Healthy herbs, like oregano, rosemary and basil, can reduce your risk of cancer, up your immunity, and fight against those nasty free radicals before they cause damage to your cells.